uupaa/MessagePassing.js/README.md

-    // ## regsiter subscriber and register interrested selector mp.register(a, "Hello").            // A is interrested in "hello" register(b, ["Hello", "ping"]);  // B is interrested in "hello" and "ping"
+    // ## regsiter subscriber and register interrested selector mp.register(a, "Hello").            // A is interrested in "Hello" register(b, ["Hello", "ping"]);  // B is interrested in "Hello" and "ping"

     // ## call A.inbox("Hello") and B.inbox("Hello")